 Theater Arts Performance Initiatives

-Apart from student-governed organizations, but with the collaboration of our students, the program in Theater Arts fields a number of research oriented performance projects, new play development studios, conferences, dance workshops, and special events per year.
-Faculty directed projects take place both on campus and off and are often credit-bearing, practice-based, research experiences.
+Each year the program in Theater Arts hosts a number of research-oriented performance projects, new play development studios, conferences, dance workshops, and special events.
+Faculty directed projects take place both on campus and off, and are often credit-bearing, practice-based research experiences.
 In many cases these experiences involve direct participation in professional productions.
-Students have participated in performance projects at the Institute of Contemporary Arts/Boston, Brooklyn Academy of Music (BAM), Arts Emerson, American Repertory Theater, Houston Opera, The Cutler Majestic Theater in Boston, The Walker Art Center in Minneapolis and internationally in Germany, France, Norway, Japan, India, Peru, the United Kingdom and Hungary.
+Students have participated in performance projects at the Institute of Contemporary Arts/Boston, Brooklyn Academy of Music (BAM), Arts Emerson, American Repertory Theater, Houston Opera, The Cutler Majestic Theater in Boston, The Walker Art Center in Minneapolis, and internationally in Germany, France, Norway, China, Japan, India, Peru, the United Kingdom and Hungary.
 Students are also encouraged to initiate their own independent productions and workshops with the support and mentorship of Theater Arts Faculty and Staff.

-Many of our students go on to study theater arts in performance and design in pre-professional graduate schools (including Rhode Island School of Design, Harvard’s Graduate School of Design, Yale Drama School, NYU Tisch School of the Arts, McGill and Cal Arts) and many have gone on to active professional careers in theater, film and related fields.
-However, most students pursuing a course of study in Theater Arts at MIT go on to become great scientists, engineers, and technologists who bring a rich experience in performing arts practices to the solving of important problems.
-We are here to provide our students with an individualized artistic experience in the performing arts.
+Many of our students go on to study theater arts in performance and design in pre-professional graduate schools (including Rhode Island School of Design, Harvard’s Graduate School of Design, Yale Drama School, NYU Tisch School of the Arts, McGill, and Cal Arts) and some have gone on to careers in theater, film and related fields.
+However, most students pursuing a course of study in Theater Arts at MIT go on to become great scientists, engineers, and technologists who bring their rich experience in performing arts practices to the solving of important problems.